PDN loves to be Green

 Recycling

-- The university waste contract is now with Mick George, there are four different bins:
+The university waste contract is now with Mountain Recycling, there are two main bins for non-hazardous waste:

-Batteries and toner cartridges can be recycled by stores, x-ray films are collected in boxes by the developers, pens and writing implements are collected in recycling bins at both receptions and tip packaging from Starlab and Gilson is collected from the department (contact us for more details).
+Batteries and toner cartridges can be recycled by stores, x-ray films are collected in boxes by the developers, pens and writing implements are collected for recycling at both receptions and tip packaging from Starlab and Gilson is collected from the department (contact us for more details).
+Gel ice packs should be collected in a clear plastic bag then put into the external ‘A’/wet waste bins.

 Travel Tips

-- There are cycle repair stations on most university sites now, including one on the Downing site.
+• There are cycle repair stations on most university sites, including one on the Downing site.
 See the map here.

-- CycleStreets have a wonderful interactive online cycle map and other cycling information can be found on the university website.
+• CycleStreets have a wonderful interactive online cycle map and other cycling information can be found on the university travel Teams site

-- The University has a number of Zipcar vehicles across the estate.
-Sign up to Zipcar, either as an individual or Department, for half price.
+• The University has a number of Zipcar vehicles across the estate.
+Sign up to Zipcar at a discounted price through the University.